 By regarding language as a “[…] social practice, culture becomes the very core of language teaching.”
 (Kramsch 1993, 8) and has its main goal in conveying tolerance and acceptance for foreign cultures and their way of life.

-In this paper I will focus on the importance of intercultural competence in our today’s multicultural society and the aspect of literary texts through which it can be conveyed in a foreign language (FL) classroom.
+This paper investigates the significance of intercultural competence in today's multicultural society and explores how literary texts can be utilized to cultivate such competence in a foreign language (FL) classroom.

 - Quote paper